OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     .size my_openat, .-my_openat;
 ```

-This is a bit more effective as overall, and is difficult to bypass with frida only, especially with some obuscation added.
+This is a bit more effective as overall, and is difficult to bypass with frida only, especially with some obfuscation added.
 Even so, there are of course many ways of bypassing this as well.
 Patching and system call hooking come to mind.
 Remember, the reverse engineer always wins!

 To experiment with the detection methods above, you can download and build the Android Studio Project.
 The app should generate entries like the following when frida is injected.

 ##### Bypassing Detection of Reverse Engineering Tools

 1. Patch out the anti-debugging functionality.
-Disable the unwanted behaviour by simply overwriting the respective bytecode or native code with NOP instructions.
+Disable the unwanted behavior by simply overwriting the respective bytecode or native code with NOP instructions.
 2. Use Frida or Xposed to hook APIs to hook file system APIs on the Java and native layers.
 Return a handle to the original file instead of the modified file.
 3. Use Kernel module to intercept file-related system calls.
 When the process attempts to open the modified file, return a file descriptor for the unmodified version of the file instead.